 Reduce your Costs, Increase your Profit

 How can you reduce your costs and increase your profit?
-Quite simply, if you have a lameness problem-tackle it!
+Quite simply, if you have a lameness problem!
 It is a very common problem on Irish farms with the average incidence in dairy cows between 20-55%.

 Herds with an incidence of over 15%, i.e. 15 new lameness cases per hundred cows every year are considered to have a lameness problem that warrants systematic investigation.
 Such problem herds would benefit from implementing a herd health lameness plan, as part of an overall Herd Health Plan.